oubino/locpix/README.rst

    Note we modified Cellpose to fit in with our analysis, therefore you need to install our forked repository - note below will clone the Cellpose repository to wherever you are located

-   If you:

-   have a GPU
+   If you have a GPU

    .. code-block:: console